Seekr Blog

 What if some students can't access certain campus areas?

 Answer: Design your hunt with multiple routing options.
 Allow teams to choose alternate tasks in restricted areas, or build in alternative photo challenges that don't require access to specific locations.
 This is especially important for students with mobility disabilities, visual or hearing impairments, or other accessibility needs.
 The goal is participation for all, not obstacle courses.
+Consult with your disability services office when designing hunts to ensure genuine accessibility.

 Do participants need to download the Seekr Games app?